 It was then that I realised I had put in the ED’s vital statistics along with a mistyped age of “5”, and much hilarity ensued at the mental image of a five-year-old with the body of a retired hooker.
 (It’s probably wise to explain for the rugby-uninitiated that ‘hooker’ is a position in a rugby team.
 This is the kind of hooker-ing that our ED has retired from, not anything else you may have been thinking.
 Tsk.)

 The implications of this (almost) office-wide enthusiasm for healthy living have been profound, with the office’s regular supply of cakes (of which the FD was a regular and frequent provider) having dwindled into near-nothingness.
 Instead, a fruit bowl has appeared on a shelf previously considered sacred.
 Conversations have been had about the relative health merits of various types of nuts.
 (Cashews, it seems, somewhat inevitably given their tastiness, aren’t all that good for you.)
 Empire Biscuits have become a Friday-only treat.
-And DL has been advocating all manner of wild physical exercise.
+And Disco has been advocating all manner of wild physical exercise.

 A few days ago, he bravely wandered, unarmed, over to my desk.
 After reaching reflexively for my Elite Strike Jolt EX-1 Blaster, I chose instead to extend an olive branch and hear what he had to say.